ga-wdi-curriculum/git-branching/readme.md

 ## Git Merging (10 min)

 If our feature branch and work is complete, we need to merge our changes back into our master branch.

-All we need to do is check out the master branch and then run the git merge command to integrate our feature branch:
+Locally, all we need to do is check out the master branch and then run the git merge command to integrate our feature branch:

 ```
 $ git merge <feature_branch_name>